cooleraid/heygov-mini-crm/README.md

 # HeyGov (Backend)

 HeyGov Mini CRM provides an easy way to quickly add contacts & easily manage or find existing ones.
+The backend is integrated into OpenAI and Anthropic to extract contact information from the text provided by the user.
+The backend first attempts to use OpenAI function calling logic to extract the information.
+If this goes wrong, it falls back to Anthropic.

 ## Requirements
 1. Mac OS (feel free to use any OS).